hpacheco/ses/labs/Lab3.md

 ## Dynamic Application Security Testing (DAST)

 In the context of web applications, DAST is a testing methodology that analyses a running application by scanning and performing attacks on the client-side frontend.
-Since it is independent of the technologies used in the application's server-side backend, it is also termed as a black-box testing methodology [^1].
+Since it is independent of the technologies used in the application's server-side backend, it is also termed as a black-box testing methodology.

-[^1]: White-box dynamic web application analysis is sometimes also termed Interactive Application Security Testing (IAST).
-Like traditional dynamic program analysis, IAST tools analyze running web applications by first instrumenting their code to better observe application behavior and data flow.
-Unfortunately, IAST is very much dependent on used technologies since it requires significantly more integration with the host applications, are there are few open-source solutions (aside from hard to set up research prototypes) for us to experiment with.
-We will therefore focus on DAST.

 ### [OWASP ZAP](https://www.zaproxy.org/)